mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 }
 ```

 Here, we introduced another characteristic of extension functions.
-In Kotlin, we call the `JsonScope<T>` the dispatcher receiver of the `toJson` function.
+In Kotlin, **we call the `JsonScope<T>` the dispatcher receiver of the `toJson` function**.
 In this way, we limit the visibility of the `toJson` function, which allows us to call it only inside the scope.
 We say that the `toJson` function is a context-dependent construct.

 We can access the dispatcher receiver in the function body as `this`.
-As we might guess, Kotlin represents the `this` reference as a union type of the dispatcher receiver and the receiver of the extension function.
+As we might guess, Kotlin represents the `this` reference as **a union type of the dispatcher receiver and the receiver of the extension function**.

 ```kotlin
 interface JsonScope<T> {    // <- dispatcher receiver